stablekernel/aqueduct/docs/docs/auth/controllers.md

 The redirect URL is pre-determined when generating the client identifier with `aqueduct auth`.

-Once your friend's application has an authorization code, it is sent to their server.
-To exchange the code, a `POST` to an `AuthController` - *NOT* the `AuthCodeController` - with the following body will return a token response:
+Once your friend's application has an authorization code, their client sends it to their server.
+The server then exchanges this code with your server by issueing a `POST` to the `AuthController` - *NOT* the `AuthCodeController` - with the following `application/x-www-form-urlencoded` body:

 ```
 grant_type=authorization_code&code=abcd672kk
 ```

+A token will be returned to the server which your friend then stores to issue requests on your user's behalf to your server.